Internal Medicine Residency

 Noon Conference

 General Internal Medicine noon conferences will cover the core medicine topics in an 18-month designed curriculum.
 Each topic will ideally be discussed twice during the course of internal medicine residency.
-Tuesday’s noon conferences will vary between third year resident Capstone projects and the Lifestyle Medicine curriculum.
+Additionally, conferences will feature topics from our Lifestyle Medicine Curriculum, Wellness curriculum.

 Additionally, 12 conferences throughout the year will be dedicated to the wellness curriculum.
 Throughout the year, there will be occasional noon conferences during Mondays and Wednesdays for communication curriculum.
 This curriculum is designed to enhance emotional intelligence and give residents the tools on how to approach difficult conversations.